khakhalin/notes/00_queue_to_do.md

 * https://github.com/dipanjanS/BerkeleyX-CS190.1x-Scalable-Machine-Learning

 Main queue
+* [[Airflow]] (the very basics for now - like, what is it?)
+* [[dbt]] - how exactly it fits into the system, and how do people actually use it in practice?
+* sentry - read basics
 * categorial values in Pandas, and LightGBM
 * what is pyspark?
-* [[Airflow]] (the very basics for now - like, what is it?)
-* [[dbt]] - how exactly it fits into the system, and how do people actually use it in practice?
 * how do sql window functions work under the hood, compared to subqueries
 * common table expressions (newer [[sql]])
 * demand forecasting - basics